Frequently Asked Questions

 How long will it take to complete the degree?

-What is the difference between the Masters of Healthcare Quality and Safety program and the certificate in Safety, Quality, Informatics and Leadership (SQIL)?
+What is the difference between the Master of Science in Healthcare Quality and Safety program and the certificate in Safety, Quality, Informatics and Leadership (SQIL)?
 Can I apply credits from the certificate to the Master’s?

 How can I find more information about the program?